pagilla18/pagilla18.github.io/README.md

 Media & Audio Files (Pure Audio Music Player & Robin Mp3 offline music player): The music applications require user permission to access local device storage solely to scan, index, and display your local media files for playback management.
 We do not catalog, upload, or modify your files.

 Calculations (Shopping List Tracker): All budget calculations, item prices, and data remain entirely on-device and are never uploaded or shared.

+Robin habit tracker: Habit Logs & Streak Analytics all routine schedules, calendar history, and streak logs are saved strictly in your device's isolated internal database and remain entirely offline.

 Book Logs & Reading Data (BookStreak): All reading goals, custom book lists, and reading statistics generated within BookStreak are saved locally on your device's internal database.
 We do not track what you read.